himulawang/echo-ip/README.md

 ## Server
 ```
-A small go web service to return the client's public IP.'
+A small go web service to return the client's public IP.

 Usage:
   echo-ip [flags]